SchulzLab/SNEEP/README.md

 We tested the code only on a linux machine.

 # Download Zenodo repository
-Additionally, to the GitHub repository, which contains the source code and small example files, we created a [Zenodo repository](https://doi.org/10.5281/zenodo.4892591).
+Additionally, to the GitHub repository, which contains the source code and small example files, we created a [Zenodo data repository]( https://doi.org/10.5281/zenodo.7600180).
 The repository allows the easy download of larger data files required to run SNEEP and contains 4 files, explained in more detail in the following.

 ## dbSNP database (dbSNPs_sorted.txt.gz)

-To identify TFs effected more often in the given input SNP set than expected, SNEEP can perform a statistical assessment to compare the result against proper random controls.
+To identify TFs affected more often than  expected by chance in the given input SNP set, SNEEP can perform a statistical assessment to compare the result against proper random controls.
 To do so, the pipeline randomly samples SNPs from the dbSNP database and rerun the analysis on these SNPs.
 In order to sample the SNPs in a fast and efficient manner, we provide a file containing the SNPs of the dbSNP database.
 The file is a  slightly modified version of the [public available one]( https://ftp.ncbi.nlm.nih.gov/snp/latest_release/VCF/) (file GCF_000001405.38).
 In detail, we

 -	removed all SNPs overlapping with a protein-coding region (annotation of the [human genome (GRCh38), version 36 (Ensembl 102)]( https://www.gencodegenes.org/human/release_36.html)),
 -	removed all information not important for SNEEP,